 There are roughly 6,500 spoken languages found across the world.
 And while many of them are related to one another (for example, English is a Germanic language, along with German, Dutch, Swedish, Afrikaans, Danish, Norwegian, Yiddish, Scots, Limburgish, Frisian, Icelandic, Luxembourgish and Faroese), there are several unique languages which bear no relation to any other languages in the world.
+(I wonder if they all have words for travel insurance?)

 These are called language isolates and crop up in some surprising regions of the world.
 For starters, there’s one found in Europe, which is quite a feat considering the back and forth found within European languages.